Key Takeaways

 Florida’s Sunshine Law is one of the most comprehensive public records laws in the United States, covering all materials made or received by public officials in the course of their official duties, including text messages.

 Florida law requires these records to be available for public inspection unless specifically exempted by the state legislature.
+Florida’s Sunshine Law is widely considered one of the broadest in the country and has been tested in court multiple times regarding electronic records.

 Texts that involve security, criminal investigative information, or are purely personal are exempt from disclosure under this law.